-This topic contains 2 replies, has 1 voice, and was last updated by Jay the Antelope 1 month, 2 weeks ago.
+- This topic has 2 replies, 1 voice, and was last updated 6 months, 3 weeks ago by Jay the Antelope.

 May a Scoutmaster delegate rank sign offs to a non registered adult?
 I have looked in the Guide to Advancement, and the statement merely says that the Scoutmaster may delegate at his discretion.

 This comes up because a Scout in my Troop recently asked his swim teacher to administer the tests and sign off his Second Class requirement.
 Teacher was not authorized and we’ve worked that issue out.
 But the question arose as to whether the swim teacher could have been authorized.

 Is there anywhere BSA explicitly addresses this?
 Or any restrictions to the Scoutmasters’ ability to delegate sign offs?

 Thanks for any information.

 Ideally, the SM delegates sign-offs to responsible 1st Class Scouts and Patrol Leaders.

 IMHO, If a teacher signs in a scout’s book, that’s not a problem.
 The SM just ads his initials by way of confirmation.

 July 9, 2019 at 1:38 pm #224693Jay the AntelopeGuest